-The SEACH Function of the hmc - Network Configuration Assistant requires for location and recognition of the wished Time Server 8029HEPTA/GPS the hmc-computer in the same SUB Net.
+The SEARCH Function of the hmc - Network Configuration Assistant requires for location and recognition of the wished Time Server 8029HEPTA/GPS that the hmc-computer and the Time Server 8029HEPTA/GPS are in the same SUB Net.

 The base LAN parameters can be set via the hmc integrated Network Configuration Assistant.